amiryashargadot/amiryashargadot.github.io/_includes/process-en.md

-## The process of handling complaints of sexual assault and abuse

 After filing the complaint, a police investigation will be carried out, which will usually include:
 - Filing a complaint with the police.
 - Providing testimony - investigation of the case.